-$$P{dynamic} = CfV^2 \tag{3}$$
+$$P{dunamic} = CfV^2 \tag{7}$$

-P is the final power consumption of the circuit and results from both the dynamic ($P{dynamic}$) and the static (P{static}) power consumption of the circuit.
+P is the final power consumption of the circuit and results from both the dynamic ( $P{dynamic}$ ) and the static ( $P{static}$ ) power consumption of the circuit.

-The static power consumption comes from the leakage power of the transistors when they are not being switched (clock gated).
-It can only be lowered by shutting down the power (power gating) of the units of the GPU that are not in use.
+The static power consumption comes from the leakage power of the transistors.
+This power consumption is the product of the voltage V at which the circuit operates and the leakage current $I{leak}$ .
+This leakage current is mostly influenced by the hardware design, the voltage at which the transitor is driven and the temperature.
+From a software point of view, the static power consumption can only be lowered by dropping the voltage or by shutting down the power (power gating) of the units of the GPU that are not in use.
 On NVIDIA hardware, power gating an engine can be done by clearing its associated bit in one register.
-Patents [15] and [16] on engine-level power gating from NVIDIA are informative about the way power gating may be implemented on their hardware.
+Patents [14] and [15] on engine-level power gating from NVIDIA are informative about the way power gating may be implemented on their hardware.

-The dynamic power consumption is influenced by the capacitance of the transistor gates C (which decreases with the transistor size), the frequency at which the circuit is clocked f and the voltage at which the circuit operates V. As Cis only dependent on the way transistors where etched, it cannot be adjusted at run time to lower power consumption.
-Only f and V can be adjusted at run time by respectively reprogramming the clock tree's PLLs and reprogramming the voltage controller.
+The dynamic power consumption is influenced by the capacitance of the transistor gates C (which decreases with the transistor size), the frequency at which the circuit is clocked fand the voltage at which the circuit operates V. As C is only dependent on the way transistors where etched, it cannot be adjusted at run time to lower power consumption.
+Only f and Vcan be adjusted at run time by respectively reprogramming the clock tree's PLLs and reprogramming the voltage controller.
 While f has an immediate impact on performance, V has none even though it needs to be increased with f in order for the chip to be able to meet the needed switching time.
 Another way to decrease the dynamic power consumption is to cut the clock of the parts of the chip that are not used at the moment to compute something meaningful (clock gating).
-The actual implementation by NVIDIA's has not been reverse engineered yet but hints of how it works may be found in patents [17] and [18].
+The actual implementation in NVIDIA's proprietary driver has not been reverse engineered yet but hints of how it works may be found in patents [16] and [17].